 Keep reading to find out what exactly you need to learn to pass the GED test and receive your diploma.

-Every GED subject test can be taken separately, so you can focus on preparing for one subtest and just one type of topics.
+Every GED® subject test can be taken separately, so you can focus on preparing for one subtest and just one type of subject field.

 Let’s break down the four GED modules and see what topics they cover.

 The GED Math subject test takes 115 minutes and includes 46 questions.
 It measures your critical thinking skills to solve mathematical problems.

 The main areas on the GED Math test are:

 - Arithmetic (Numbers Sense, Fractions, Decimals, Rates, Percentages)

 - Data Analysis (probability, mean, median, and mode)

 - Geometry (area and perimeter, a circumference of a circle, 3D shapes, volume)

 There are things you will not see on the math subtest.
 There are no calculus and trigonometry questions nor do you have to memorize complicated math formulas.
 You will receive a math formulas sheet that you can use.

 The GED math subtest covers Number Sense, Number Operations, Polynomials, Solving Equations, Algebra, Functions & Patterns, Geometry, Measurement, Statistics, Data Analysis, Probability, and Graphing.